 Various Money Or Gift Card Earning Apps With Low Cash Out Thresholds

-- Fetch Rewards Use my referral code RE9FU at sign up and receive 1500 points when you complete 1 receipt.
+Use my referral code RE9FU at sign-up and receive bonus points after uploading your first receipt.

-If you want to surprise a book lover young or old with a new book, then join My Reader Rewards Club and follow the instructions in my article on My Reader Rewards club (was once called Tyndale rewards) to earn enough points on your first day as a member to purchase a book.
+If you want to surprise a book lover (young or old) with a new book, then join My Reader Rewards Club.
 Books do take a few weeks to be delivered; plan accordingly.

 4. Trade Books, Clothing, & Toys For Store Credit

-Books I no longer needed was something I found on my inventory walk through those 12 Christmases ago.
+Books I no longer needed were something I found on my inventory walk through all those Christmases ago.
 I took them to a local secondhand bookstore and got a credit that I used to pick out like new board books for my toddler to put in his stocking.
-You could also try children’s consignment stores that pay cash upfront (they often give you more if you will take store credit), and usually they have like new toys you could give as gifts to your youngsters.
+You could also try children’s consignment stores that pay cash upfront (they often give you more if you take store credit), and usually, they have like new toys you could give as gifts to your youngsters.

-5. Hold An “Eat What You Have” Week
+5. Hold An “Eat What You Have” Week–Or Longer

-For one week skip the grocery store and get really creative making meals out of food already in your cupboards and use the savings to buy gifts.
-I used mine to buy the ingredients needed for Christmas baking and Christmas dinner that tight financial year.
+For one week or longer, skip the grocery store and get really creative, making meals out of food already in your cupboards.
+Use the savings to buy gifts.
+I used mine to buy the ingredients needed for Christmas baking and Christmas dinner during that tight financial year.

 6. Wait Until The Last Minute For Amazing Deals

-That Christmas 12 years ago was the first time I have waited to finish my shopping until Christmas Eve.
-When I knew we had no money saved for Christmas, I had made a list and had prioritized it and was doing well at getting the most important items.
-The two things I was missing though were a tree and Santa gifts.
+That Christmas 21 years ago was the first time I have waited to finish my shopping until Christmas Eve.
+When I knew we had no money saved for Christmas, I had made a list and prioritized it and was doing well at getting the most important items.
+The two things I was missing, though, were a tree and Santa gifts.

 We were making do with a 2-foot artificial tree I found in the attic.
-It had been left by the previous owner of our home and was very Charlie Brown like but it worked.
-I was racking my brain for free Santa gift materials around our home when my husband got the afternoon hours of overtime and we figured out that money would arrive Christmas Eve.
+The previous owner of our home had left it and it was very Charlie Brown-like, but it worked.
+I was racking my brain for free Santa gift materials around our home when my husband got the overtime hours and we figured out that money would arrive Christmas Eve.

-With the money in our account early that morning I sent my husband out with a list and told him, “Santa gifts first and if there’s money leftover buy a tree.”
+With the money from the overtime in our account early that morning, I sent my husband out with a list and told him, “Santa gifts first, and if there’s money leftover, buy a tree.”
 He got the gifts and thought we had enough leftover for a small, real tree.
-When he got to the tree seller’s place the guy was shocked we didn’t have a tree yet and pointed out that he had already gotten his ready for trash pick-up, but he allowed my husband to pick one out for free.
+When he got to the tree seller’s place, the guy was shocked we didn’t have a tree yet and pointed out that he had already gotten his ready for trash pick-up, but he allowed my husband to pick one out for free.

 7. Sign Up For Samples As Soon As You Can

 Right around Thanksgiving, it seems like companies go crazy with free sample sign-ups.
 Money Saving Mom is my favorite place to find out about them.
-The site has a weekly round-up list of them, but I prefer checking the site daily for new ones.
 Free samples can make great stocking stuffers or gift basket fillers.

 8. Search Pinterest For Ideas